THE MOCHA POT: THE SECRET OF MAKING ITALIAN COFFEE

 GENERAL

-For many coffee lovers, the mocha pot is the epitome of authentic coffee enjoyment.
-It is also referred to as an espresso maker, although strictly speaking the pressure generated is too low for an espresso.
-Italians usually refer to it as "Bialetti" after its Italian manufacturer of the same name, or simply as "Moka".
-The moka pot works on the principle of a percolator: the water in the pot is forced up through a riser tube and through the coffee grounds by applying heat from below.
-With the espresso pot, the preparation is like a must-full ritual, where you pay attention to your coffee for a few minutes.
-To choose the ideal coffee for your mocha pot, it's worth taking a closer look at the extraction process.
+The moka pot works on the principle of a perculator: the water is in the By supplying heat from below, the pot is pushed up through a riser tube and through the ground coffee.
+With the espresso pot, preparation is like a leisurely ritual in which you devote a few minutes of attention to your coffee.
+To choose the ideal coffee for your moka pot, it's worth taking a closer look at the extraction.
 This takes place in three phases.
-In the first, the acids and fruity aromas are released, in the second the oils with their flavors, and in the third the bitter substances.
-It is therefore important to keep an eye on the espresso pot on the stove to avoid over-extraction.
-The result will reward you in the form of a full-bodied coffee with balanced flavors.
-This corresponds to an extraction rate of 18 to 22%.IN ITALIA / ALL‘ITALIANA
+In the first the acids and fruity aromas dissolve, in the second the oils with their aromas, in the third the bitter substances.
+It is therefore important that you keep an eye on the espresso pot on the stove to avoid over-extraction.
+The result rewards you in the form of a full-bodied coffee with balanced aromas.
+This corresponds to an extraction rate of 18 to 22 %.